argodev/studies/ot_survey/OT_Class_02_Manuscript.md

 Welcome back to our second class in the Old Testament overview!
 This morning we turn our focus from the whole of the Old Testament - where we looked last week - to narrow in on the book of Genesis.
 This is one of the few weeks wherein we'll focus on only one book  because of how foundational it is to understanding the rest of the Bible.

 Historically, the context for Genesis is actually hundreds of years after the last events described in the book.
-This portion of the Bible was written by Moses.
-As a side note, there has been some discussion as to whether or not Moses wrote the first five books of the Bible.
-I've provided a second handout that Capitol Hill provided that addresses this topic a bit for those interested in learning more.
-As Genesis was being written, God was doing something special: creating a people of his own by which he would reveal himself to the world.
+This portion of the Bible was written by Moses. _As a side note, there has been some discussion as to whether or not Moses wrote the first five books of the Bible.
+I've provided a second handout that Capitol Hill provided that addresses this topic a bit for those interested in learning more._ As Genesis was being written, God was doing something special: creating a people of his own by which he would reveal himself to the world.
 And this book provides background for that people, telling them where they came from.
 But more importantly, it informs them of the problem God is solving through them, the problem of sin - and it prefigures how he will solve it.

 Aside from straight historical context, however - the context of when and to whom the book was written - I'll introduce something each week called the "_redemptive-historical_" context.
 What I mean by that is where this book fits into the larger story of the whole Bible.
-The one story that is holding the Bible together is God's work in history to redeem, to rescue, to save a people by His grace and for His glory.
+As we discussed last week, the one story that is holding the Bible together is God's work in history to redeem, to rescue, to save a people by His grace and for His glory.
 So it's important where a book fits in that long story of redemption.
 So each week when we look at a book, we'll ask the same question.
 What has God been up to, what has he accomplished in his plan so far, up to the point where we are studying?

-Obviously, the first eleven chapters of Genesis are at the very beginning of history.
+Obviously, the first few chapters of Genesis are at the very beginning of history.
 And, in fact, until we hit chapter 3 there is no need for redemption at all.
 But as we turn to Genesis 3, we will see that no sooner do our first parents plunge us into ruin, God begins his plan to save us from that ruin.
 Every week we'll be checking in to see where God is in that plan.

+# Part 1: Genesis 1-11

 ## Theme and Outline

-So, on to Genesis 1-11.
 The theme of these chapters is simple: _God reveals his character through the world he has created_.
-And you'll see an outline on the back of your handout that I hope you'll find useful in your own study.
+And you'll see an outline for this section your handout that I hope you'll find useful in your own study.

-[This outline does not need to be covered in the class.
-They just need to know that it is in the handout]

-1. Genesis 1:1-2:3[^1] The Telling of the Seven Days of Creation
-1. Genesis 2:4-4:26 The Dawn of Humanity: 2 Seeds
-1. Genesis 5:1-6:8 The Descendants of Adam and Their Sin
-1. Genesis 6:9-9:29 The Punishment for Sin: Un-Creating the Universe... and Grace: Re-Creating the Universe
-1. Genesis 10:1-11:9 Humanity after the Flood: Still Sinful
-1. Genesis 11:10-26 The Seed of the Woman Continues On

 The story of Genesis 1-11 unfolds something like this (you'll see it traced out along your handout): There exists an eternal and self-sufficient God, who by sheer verbal fiat has created the universe and all that is in it, in order to display his glory.
 The crown of his created order is mankind, the only creature created in God's image.
 Mankind display God's glory as they obediently govern the earth while enjoying loving fellowship with God and each other.
 But our first parents choose to set themselves up as equals with God, disobeying him and incurring the just wrath of God.
 While expelled from that pristine fellowship with God, they do not receive the complete wrath they deserve.
 In fact, God has already begun a plan to overturn the curse of sin by placing enmity between the seed of the serpent and the seed of the woman.
 As generations continue, the sin resident in the hearts of mankind goes from bad to worse (yet the seed of the woman continues).
 And even partial judgment of the world does not end the world of sin.
 And so rebellion against God continues.

 In a moment, we'll look into how that story plays out through these first eleven chapters of the Bible.
 But as we do that, I want to leave a question with you.
 Genesis isn't just historical background for the Bible, it is the foundation for the rest of the Bible.
 So the question for us to think about together over the next few minutes: what would be missing in our understanding of the rest of the Bible if we didn't have Genesis 1-11?
-I'll ask you that at the end of today's class.

 ## Genesis 1:1-25